foysalRabbi/Operating-System-Interview-Viva-Question-in-Software-Company-/README.md

 (a)	What is the average turnaround time for those processes with the FCFS scheduling Algorithm?
 (b)	What is the average turnaround time for those processes with the SJF scheduling Algorithm?

-37. Consider the following set of processes, with the length of  CPU Burst time given milliseconds

-Process	Burst Time	Priority
-P1	10	3
-P2	1	1
-P3	2	3
-P4	1	4
-P5	5	2

-      (i).
-Draw the Gantt charts of these processes using FCFS, SJF, priority And RR (Round Robin) (Quantum time=1ms) Scheduling.
-      (ii). what is the turn-around time of which process for each of the Scheduling algorithms in part a?
-      (iii).
-What is the waiting time of each process for each of the scheduling Algorithms In part a?
-      (iv). what is the average waiting time of each scheduling algorithm?
-38. Consider the following table:
-Job	B.T	A.T
-P1	80	0
-P2	20	10
-P3	10	10
-P4	20	80
-P5	50	85
-         (i).
-Suppose a System uses RR Scheduling with a quantum of 15.
-             Create a Gantt chart illustrating the execution of these Processes.
-         (ii). what is the turnaround time for process P3?
-         (iii). what is the A.W.T for the process?

 ![image](https://github.com/foysalRabbi/Operating-System-Interview-Viva-Question-in-Software-Company-/assets/87640335/71f0dd63-4cd2-4fc1-b749-d3b4ed7b3fac)